Skip to content

 A

-Evidence has established that the AREDS formulation reduces the risk of progression of moderate to advanced AMD (AREDS categories 3 and 4) by approximately 25% 1).
+The AREDS formulation has established evidence of reducing the risk of progression of moderate to advanced AMD (AREDS categories 3 and 4) by approximately 25% 1).
 However, this is “progression suppression,” and the effect of “preventing onset” in healthy individuals without AMD has not been established at this time.
-There is no general recommendation for people without AMD risk; AREDS2 formulation should be considered for patients with confirmed moderate to advanced AMD.
+There is no general recommendation for people without AMD risk, and consideration should be given to prescribing the AREDS2 formulation for patients confirmed to have moderate to advanced AMD.

 2. Major Supplement Ingredients and Eye Diseases